KB0001/Anomaly-Detection/README.md

 # Anomaly-Detection
 Anomaly-Transformer：
 There is a demo in the folder.
-Also, two UTS datasets are provided.(Yahoo and NAB) The origin code you can found in :https://github.com/thuml/Anomaly-Transformer
+Also, four UTS datasets are provided.(Yahoo and NAB had been ran, you can try the left) The origin code you can found in :https://github.com/thuml/Anomaly-Transformer

 FCVAE：